makkus/docker-seafile/Install.md

     sudo ./first-time-setup.sh

-If no certificate is in the *nginx/certs* folder, a self-signed one will be created.
+If no certificate is in the *<selected_webserver_config>/certs* folder, a self-signed one will be created.
 Answer the questions asked, the only vaguely important one is the "Common name", where you will have to enter your host name for the service.

 Now it will take a while for all the requirements and container-related stuff to be downloaded and built.
 Once that is done, the containers will be started, the database tables will be created, and the seafile setup process will be kicked off.
 Check out the Seafile documentation for more details [here](http://manual.seafile.com/deploy/using_mysql.html).

 As I said before, the seafile installation process is unusual, and not really well suited for automated setup.
-That's why there are some questions you'll have to answer now manually:
+I wrote an *expect* script to answer the following questions in the following way:

 ### [ server name ]

-The name of the server that is displayed on the client.
-Choose anything you want, as long as it's only letters and digits.
+The name of the server that is displayed on the client. **SEAFILE_SITE_TITLE** from docker-compose.yml

 ### [ This server's ip or domain ]

-This needs to be the same as the *SEAFILE_HOSTNAME* you set in the docker-compose.yml file above, as well as the common name in your host certificate.
+This will be set to the **SEAFILE_HOSTNAME** environment variable in the docker-compose.yml file above, as well as the common name in your host certificate.
 For some reason Seafile requires the hostname to include a domain name, or you can use an ip address.

 ### ccnet server port

-Use the default, 10001.
+Using the default, 10001.

 ### seafile data

-Again, leave the default.
-But even if you choose something different, a script will be run later to move that folder to be under /var/lib/seafile-data in the container, in order to make container data management better configurable.
+Again, leaving the default.
+But that is irrelevant, since a script will be run later to move that folder to be under /var/lib/seafile-data in the container, in order to make container data management better configurable.
 If it was left under **/opt/seafile**, it would not be easily possible to have map the application and data side of seafile to different (possibly remote) folders.

 ### seafile server port

-Use the default, 12001
+Using the default, 12001

 ### seafile fileserver

-Use the default, 8082
+Using the default, 8082

 ### Database configuration